esteinig/melioidosis/README.md

 ## Quality Control

-Summary:

 *151k reads, 0.96 Gbp, median length 3041 bp*

 1. Adapters were removed from the start (35.3%) and end of reads (16.8%) with Porechop.
 2. Cleaned reads were then passed to Filtong for filtering with the following configuration:
    - minimum read length (1,000 bp)
    - retain best bases (90%)
    - retain maximum bases (500,000)
    - trim bases from start and end of reads that do not match k-mers from reference chromosomes (B03.fasta)
    - split reads when x consequent bases fail to match a k-mer in the reference (250)
 3. Filtered reads were then mapped against B03 reference chromosomes with miniasm2 (map10k).
 4. Depth of coverage was assessed and plotted using samtools and custom scripts.
 5. Alignment read identity was extracted with Ryan's script distributed with Filtlong, which uses a strict definition of read identity: